National Bacon Lovers Day – Aug. 20, 2026

 National Bacon Lovers Day FAQs

-What’s the best type of bacon?
+What is the history of bacon?

 National Bacon Lovers Day Activities